DerWidder/Master_Thesis/README.md

 simulate.py is used to get the animation of the epicycloid.
 HypoCycloid_01.py track the trajectory of a triangle comsists of three points.
 HypoCycloid.y track the trajectory of a single point.
 speed.py calculates the maximum speed of a point on the planet gear surface.
+The mathematical analysis of the motion process is in speed_calc.pdf.

 # laser engrave
 shortest_path.py outputs the Eulerian path for given node connections.